 Since 2006, ICITAP has assisted in the development of a strategic plan for the police service and also helped prepare the security forces and the election commission to oversee the country's historic 2008 elections.
 Today, ICITAP is focusing on developing the capacity of the police in rural areas by establishing a regional training center capable of training and housing 500 police recruits; equipping and refurbishing three police stations in large districts; and providing training in instructor development, civil disturbance management, human rights, ethnic diversity, community policing, and border security.

 Since 2002, ICITAP has been working to increase the capacity of Pakistan's law enforcement agencies to combat major criminal activities and terrorist threats.
-ICITAP trains all ranks of the Pakistan police force—from line officers to senior managers—in modern policing practices, and also trains the levy forces in the Federally Administered Tribal Area (FATA) and other security forces working in the Northwest Frontier Province bordering Afghanistan.
+ICITAP trains all ranks of the Pakistan police force—from line officers to senior managers—in modern policing practices.
 ICITAP teamed up with the Federal Bureau of Investigation; the State Department's Anti-Terrorism Training program; and the Bureau of Alcohol, Tobacco, Firearms, and Explosives to develop and deliver an ongoing training program designed to address the threat of improvised explosive devices (IEDs).
 Training focuses on IED recognition, post-blast investigation, and implementation of effective command and control at the scene of bombings.

 ICITAP's program in the Philippines began in 2006 with an emphasis on helping the Philippine National Police as they transitioned from a military constabulary force to a wholly civilian police force.
 ICITAP has provided advanced crime scene investigation training in areas known to be havens for terrorist groups as well as training on investigating and prosecuting extrajudicial killings.
 ICITAP developed 10 model police stations across the country and is nearly tripling that number in phase two of this initiative.
 In support of the maritime police, ICITAP is providing boats, equipment, and specialized training.